unchartedsoftware/aperture-tiles/docs/src/docs/development/getting-started/quick-start/readme.md

 The Tile Generator utility also contains a tiling properties file (**julia-tiling.bd** in *examples/*).
 This file should not need to be edited.

 **NOTE**: For a typical Aperture Tiles project, you will need to edit this file to define the layout of the map/plot on which to project your data.
-For more information on these properties, see the [Tile Generation](../generation/) topic.
+For more information on these properties, see the [Standard Tiling Jobs](../../how-to/standard-tiling/) topic..

 ### <a name="execution"></a> Execution ###